-Policy MDMLH-9: The Major/Local Highways program shall be administered as a cost reimbursement program.
+Policy MDMLH-9: The Major/Local Highway program shall be administered as a cost reimbursement program.
 Sponsoring agencies shall enter into Project Funding Agreements with SBCTA prior to receiving authorization from SBCTA to expend funds.
 Following the authorization to expend funds, the sponsoring agency may incur expenses for the components of the project identified in the scope of work included in the Funding Agreement.
+Local jurisdictions shall not be reimbursed for any costs incurred prior to the execution of the Project Funding Agreement.

-Policy MDMLH-10: On an exception basis and subject to Board approval, the advanced reimbursement of anticipated expenses may be permissible.
+Policy MDMLH-10: On an exception basis and subject to SBCTA Board approval, the advanced reimbursement of anticipated expenses may be permissible.
 Only the right-of-way and construction phases are eligible and are subject to the conditions stated below.